 - Cash collateral motions allow the business to continue to operate.
-Essential employees will leave the company if they are not assured that they will continue to be paid.
-By filing a cash collateral motion, the business can continue to operate and pay small vendors, payroll, and operating expenses.
-You will often need to attach a budget to explain to the court, trustee, and creditors what these expenses will be.
-The budget needs to explain the need for these necessary expenses.
+Essential employees =leave the company if they do not receive assurance that you can pay them.
+However, by filing a cash collateral motion, the business continues to operate and pay small vendors, payroll, and operating expenses.
+You often need to also attach a budget to explain to the court, trustee, and creditors exactly what these expenses are.
+The budget also needs to explain the necessity for these expenses.

 - The appointment and fees of professionals.
-If you need an accountant or attorney, the court will need to approve the appointment and fees of these critical professionals.
-Without the appointment and approval of their fees, they cant be paid and will leave or do substandard work.
+If you need an accountant or attorney, the court must approve the appointment and fees of these critical professionals.
+Without the appointment and approval of their fees, they can’t be paid and will leave or do substandard work.

-- At the time of filing a corporate resolution adopting the bankruptcy filing must be filed with the schedules.
+- Corporation resolution and schedules.
+At the time of filing, you must include a corporate resolution adopting the bankruptcy filing along with the schedules.

-- Along with petition the bookeeping and tax returns have to be filed.
-Look at 11 U.S. Code § 1116.
-Documents include its most recent balance sheet, statement of operations, cash-flow statement, and Federal income tax return.
-You can substitute a statement made under penalty of perjury that no balance sheet, statement of operations, or cash-flow statement has been prepared and no Federal tax return has been filed.
-But the debtor has all the duties of 1116 sections 2, 3, 4, 5, 6, and 7.
+- Bookkeeping and tax returns.
+Along with the petition, you must also file the bookkeeping and tax returns.
+See 11 U.S. Code § 1116.
+Documents include the business’s most recent balance sheet, statement of operations, cash-flow statement, and Federal income tax returns.
+You can also substitute a statement made under penalty of perjury that there is no preparation of a balance sheet, statement of operations, or cash-flow statement and there is no current filing of a Federal tax return.
+However, the debtor has all the duties of 1116 sections 2, 3, 4, 5, 6, and 7.

-The SBRA initial interview required accounting and documentation
+The SBRA initial interview accounting and documentation requirements.

 - At the start of the case, the auditor for the US Trustee’s office will need the following documents for the initial interview.
-These documents are due two days before the interview.
-These documents should be in pdf or electronic formats.
+Make note that these documents are due two days before the interview.
+Additionally, you must submit these documents in pdf or electronic formats.

 - Three (3) most recently filed federal income tax returns with all attachments;